pytomtoto/docs/content/os/v1.x/cn/about/_index.md

 ## Bugs

-If you find any bugs or are having any trouble, please contact us by filing an [issue](https://github.com/rancher/os/issues/new).
+If you find any bugs or are having any trouble, please 联系我们 by filing an [issue](https://github.com/rancher/os/issues/new).

 If you have any updates to our documentation, please make any PRs to our [docs repo](https://github.com/rancher/docs).